by Bibianna Purgina, MD FRCPC

 Some types of deep fibromatosis are given a special name based on the location in the body where the tumour develops.
 Types of deep fibromatosis include:

 The diagnosis of fibromatosis is usually made after a small piece of the tumour is removed in a procedure called a biopsy or after the entire tumour is removed in a procedure called an excision.
-The tissue is then sent to a pathologist who examines it under a microscope.
+The tissue is then sent to a pathologist, who examines it under a microscope.
 Sometimes additional tests such as immunohistochemistry or molecular testing may be performed to confirm the diagnosis.

 Because deep fibromatosis can look like other tumours that develop from fibrous tissue, it can be difficult for your pathologist to make a definite diagnosis of deep fibromatosis with only the small amount of tissue provided with a biopsy.
 However, your pathologist may suggest this diagnosis as a possibility to your clinician in the pathology report.

-When viewed under the microscope, both superficial and deep fibromatosis are made up of long thin spindle cells that look like the cells found in normal fibrous tissue.
+When viewed under the microscope, both superficial and deep fibromatosis comprise long thin spindle cells that look like the cells found in normal fibrous tissue.
 These cells are called fibroblasts and myofibroblasts and they form a mass that grows into the surrounding normal tissues.
+The number of these fibroblasts and myofibroblasts cells in the tumour changes depending on its age.
+Long-lived tumours usually have fewer cells.

 Deep fibromatosis starts in connective tissue but the tumour cells often grow into surrounding organs such as muscles, bone and blood vessels.
 This is called tumour extension.
 Tumour extension is important because tumours that extend very widely into surrounding tissues may be more difficult to remove fully and may grow back after surgery.